Abstract bivariant Cuntz semigroups: The category Q

-Moreover, this bijection respects the structure of the bimoprhism sets as positively ordered monoids. \end{thm} \begin{proof} Let us denote the assignment from the statement by $\Phi\colon\CatCuMor(T,\tau(S)) \to \CatQMor(T,S)$.
+which respects the structure of the morphism sets as positively ordered monoids. \end{thm} \begin{proof} Let us denote the assignment from the statement by $\Phi\colon\CatCuMor(T,\tau(S)) \to \CatQMor(T,S)$.
 Then $\Phi$ is well-defined since $\varphi_S$ is a $\CatQ$-morphism by \autoref{prp:Q:endpointnatural}.
 Statement~(1) in \autoref{prp:Q:univpropertytau} means exactly that $\Phi$ is surjective.
 Further, statement~(2) in \autoref{prp:Q:univpropertytau} shows that $\Phi$ is an order-embedding.
 Thus, $\Phi$ is an order-isomorphism, and in particular bijective.
 This shows that $\tau$ is right adjoint to $\iota$, as desired. \end{proof}

 We now consider examples of $\CatQ$-semigroups and their associated endpoint maps.
-The first example is analogous to \autoref{exa:path:noPaths} and shows that the $\tau$-construction applied to $\CatQ$-semigroups may be trivial.

 In \autoref{exa:Q:M} we introduce two important $\CatCu$-semigroups that are obtained by using the $\tau$-construction.
 We denote these $\CatCu$-semigroups by $M_1$ and $M_\infty$ since they turn out to be the Cuntz semigroups of $\mathrm{II}_1$- and $\mathrm{II}_\infty$-factors, respectively; see \autoref{prp:Q:M}.
-These are also examples where the endpoint map is not injective.

-\begin{exa} In general, the endpoint map is not surjective.
-Consider for example $\NNbar=\{0,1,2,\ldots,\infty\}$ with auxiliary relation $\prec$ given by $k\prec l$ if and only if $k<l$ or $k=l=0$.
-As in \autoref{exa:path:noPaths}, we obtain that the only path in $(\NNbar,\prec)$ is the constant path with value $0$.
-It follows that $\tau(\NNbar,\prec)=\{0\}$, and thus the endpoint map of this example is clearly not surjective. \end{exa}